neutrinoceros/gpgi/README.md

 that contains them.
 This means that particles that live in the outermost layer of the domain are partly smoothed out of it.

+> 🚧 This section is under construction 🚧
+>
-In a future version, I intend to allow special treatments for these lost bits, in particular, periodic boundaries.
+> In a future version, I intend to allow special treatments for these lost bits,
+> in particular, periodic boundaries.

 ### Supported geometries
 | geometry name | axes order                  | availability |